Neal Hefti: The Basie years

 So we went on out to Los Angeles and did ten tunes in two four-hour sessions [with Frank Sinatra].
 All of those tunes were standards, which I'm pretty sure he had recorded before (and had hits on).
 But this time they had been arranged by Neal Hefti with our instrumentation and voicing in mind.

-Again, by matching the individual parts of the arrangements to the unique abilities of Basie's band, Hefti was able to highlight the best of their talents, and make the most of the ensemble.
+Again, by matching the individual parts of the arrangements to the abilities of Basie's band, Hefti was able to highlight the ensemble’s characteristic performance style.

 Overall, Basie was very impressed with Hefti's charts, but was perhaps too proud to admit the extent of his influence:

 I think Neal did a lot of marvelous things for us, because even though what he did was a different thing and not quite the style but sort of a different sound, I think it was quite musical.